APNewsBreak: Lithuanian claims pedophile ring in extradition - Philly

 "Our whole family loves her," Miller said.
 "It was a terrible shock when she was arrested."

 At the Metropolitan Correctional Center, which typically holds drug- and gun-crime suspects, Venckiene gets outside to a deck atop the 26-story jail for one hour each day.
 She plays basketball, goes to mass and reads a lot, she said.
-She has recently been reading "The Diary of Anne Frank" by a Jewish girl hiding from the Nazis.
+She has recently been reading "The Diary of Anne Frank," written by the Jewish girl as she hid from Nazis in occupied Amsterdam.

 Hollywood depictions of U.S. jails initially worried her, she said, but neither inmates nor guards have mistreated her.